About the Cathedral

 Madeleine L’Engle publishes The Young Unicorns, a novel for young adults set at the Cathedral.

-Duke Ellington premieres his Second Sacred Concert at the Cathedral to critical acclaim.
+Duke Ellington premieres his Second Sacred Concert at the Cathedral.

-A solemn litany listing names of U.S. servicemen killed in action is part of a nationwide protest against the escalating war in Vietnam.
+A solemn litany listing names of U.S. soldiers killed in action is part of a nationwide protest against the escalating war in Vietnam.

 Bishop Donegan retires and is succeeded by the Rt.
-Reverend Paul Moore, Jr., 13th Bishop of New York.
+Reverend Paul Moore, Jr.

-James Parks Morton is named Dean.
+The Very Rev. James Parks Morton is named the seventh Dean.
 Bishop Moore and Dean Morton expand the Cathedral’s advocacy of peace, social justice, and the environment.

 The Cathedral School becomes co-educational.